POET PROFILE OF THE MONTH

 nearer to flight

-n'ya commented that she wrote the haiku while she and her family were living at a campground in Ohio.
+an'ya commented that she wrote the haiku while she and her family were living at a campground in Ohio.
 The mother falcon chose to build her nest directly over their campsite.
 The mother continued coaxing her fledgling, actually one branch at a time, until the young bird finally left the nest and tree and flew away.
 Witnessing that was a spiritual experience for an'ya, observing the fledgling as it gradually built up courage in becoming free and independent.

 Here's one on vultures.
 This haiku alludes to the meaning of an'ya's penname in reverse, with the surprise appearance of the black buzzard gliding along the horizon in the bright light of summer.

-Indian summer –
+indian summer –

 the blackness of a buzzard